 - Negotiated numerous construction contracts on behalf of the owner for expansion of an olefin facility.

 - Negotiated and revised dozens of purchase order terms and conditions relating to pumps supplied to industrial owners.

 - Updated form construction and engineering MSAs on behalf of numerous midstream owners.

 - Negotiated and revised MSAs with industrial owners.

-Amy has extensive experience representing owners, general contractors, subcontractors, and others in disputes related to commercial, energy, industrial, and pipeline construction.
-Her representations include the following:
+Amy represents owners, general contractors, subcontractors, and others in disputes related to commercial, energy, industrial, and pipeline construction.
+Her representative matters include the following:

 - Owner of a $117 million gas processing facility in a dispute relating to more than 30 lien claims.

 - Owner in dispute relating to a $90 million gas processing facility involving claims between the owner, surety, and lien claimants and a contractor in bankruptcy.